AlpineRobotics25710/OpenVaultFiles/CONTRIBUTE.md

 # OpenVaultFiles - Contribute

-# NOTE
+# READ THIS FIRST

-We no longer reccomend submitting posts through a Pull Request and will not be accepting reponses through the form.
-Please submit all of your responses [here](https://open-vault-ftc.vercel.app/contribute).
+<b>We no longer reccomend submitting posts through a Pull Request and will not be accepting reponses through the form.
+Please submit all of your responses [here](https://open-vault-ftc.vercel.app/contribute).</b>

 ---